LCAV/SparseFHT/README.md

 The number of workers is in general set to the number of threads available minus one.
 That is twice the number of cores, minus one.

-Running `./make_all_figures.sh -t -n 7` on an iCore7 took 10 to 15 minutes.
+Running `./make_all_figures.sh -t -n 7` on an Intel Core i7 2.8 GHz took 5 minutes.

 ### Pysparsefht module